Google Drive File Recovery is a tricky and crucial subject.

 Let’s make it more simple.

-If your company uses G Suite, then Google’s “Loch Ness monster” aka Google Drive, is probably more than just a cloud-based storage and syncing service for you — It’s the spine that holds up your valuable data and powers other limbs of your organization’s interactions.
+If your company uses Google Workspace, then Google’s “Loch Ness monster” aka Google Drive, is probably more than just a cloud-based storage and syncing service for you — It’s the spine that holds up your valuable data and powers other limbs of your organization’s interactions.

 Unfortunately, with all of the cross-employee collaboration going on in there, it’s not uncommon for files to ‘seemingly’ go missing from your company’s Google Drive repository.